-Predators.-In southern Florida, the Peninsula Chorus Frog (Duellman and Schwartz, 1958).
+Predators.-In southern Florida, the Peninsula Ribbon Snake was a predator of the Florida the Little Grass Frog was a species of wet Chorus Frog (Duellman and Schwartz, 1958).

-Threats.--Maintenance of rocky pineland bordering prairie and frequently burned scrub in addition to suitable breeding sites are critical to (Deckert, 1921).
+Threats.-Maintenance of rocky pineland bordering prairie and frequently burned scrub in addition to suitable breeding sites are critical to (Deckert, 1921).
 On the ABS, we found this